RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-30-node-dot-js-prep-for-openrov.markdown

 ###Next Steps
-Future discussions about Node.js and  OpenROV will consider the following questions.
+Future blog posts about Node.js and OpenROV will consider questions like:

 * What does Node.js do for OpenROV that other languages can’t do?

 * What other languages might we use to control OpenROV?
-It’s all open source, so our brainstorms could one day turn into actual code!
+It’s all open source, so our brainstorms could one day turn into actual code running on OpenROV!

+* How does Node.js on the BeagleBone Black interact with software running on the Arduino?

 Keep exploring!